2021 Spring MLH Magazine (Covid Rebound)

 Afterwards – Get LOCAL

-At the end of the tour we hope you’ll be our local guest and stop in the historic 3rd generation Brush’s Deli for a sandwich (recommend the Town Special!) coffee or a snack, or the Washington House for a unique tent experience for a cocktail (full menu).
+At the end of the tour, we hope you’ll be our local guest and stop in the historic third-generation Brush’s Deli for a sandwich (we recommend the Town Special!), coffee, or a snack, or the Washington House for a unique tent experience and a cocktail (full menu).

 Additional Notes

-• Group is to meet at the center of Basking Ridge village just outside the front of the Basking Ridge Presbyterian Church at 1 East Oak Street.
+• The group is to meet at 1 East Oak Street, in the center of Basking Ridge village, just outside the front of the Basking Ridge Presbyterian Church.

 • Parking is available all along South Finley Avenue.

-• In the event you can’t make your tour, your ticket is transferable but non-refundable.
-Our people WILL be there so we hope you do everything you can to be there as well.
+• If you can’t make your tour, your ticket is transferable but non-refundable.
+Our people WILL be there, so we hope you do everything you can to be there as well.

-• In the event of dangerous weather, MLH has the right to postpone the event if the weather affects the participants safety is at risk.
+• In the event of dangerous weather, MLH has the right to postpone the event if the weather affects the participant’s safety is at risk.
 This is why we ask for your cell phone number.
-We will text and email all ticket holders in the event that this happens.
+We will text and email all ticket holders if this happens.

 Fall Tour – Ghosts and Tales of Horrors in the Hills